Matthew A. Davis, PhD, MPH

 Teaching

-Dr. Davis has taught introductory statistics, epidemiology, data management and programming, health services research methods, and the appraisal of clinical research.
+Dr. Davis has taught statistics, epidemiology, data analysis, and health services research methods.
 Currently, he is the lead instructor for Applied Biostatistics for Clinical Practice (HS700, School of Nursing), Applied Biostatistics for Health Researchers (LHS665, Medical School), and Analysis of Large U.S. Health Data (HS807).
-HS807 is a university-wide graduate course that provides students with an overview of the principles, concepts, and methods of data management and analysis of national health data (including NHANES, MEPS, SEER, AHRF, NAMCS/NHAMCS).
+HS807 is a graduate course that provides students with an overview of the principles, concepts, and methods of data management and analysis of national health data (including NHANES, MEPS, SEER, AHRF, NAMCS/NHAMCS).

 Affiliations / Service